Lucas Brooke

 Lucas Brooke (born 18 January 2002) is a rugby union player who played for London Irish, before the club collapsed.
 He is currently studying at Exeter University, and playing for Exeter Uni RFC with the hope of following the pathway and playing for Exeter Chiefs.
 He can play across the back row.

 Early life

-Brooke, grew up in England and attended St Johns Beaumont thenWellington College.
+Brooke, grew up in England and attended St Johns Beaumont then Wellington College.
 He played rugby for Berkshire at county level.

 Career

 Brooke joined the London Irish Academy aged 13.
 He also played in youth rugby teams for Windsor Rugby Club from the age of five years-old where his father was a rugby coach.
 He signed a professional contract with London Irish in May 2020.

 2021–22

 During the 2021-22 season, Brooke made his London Irish senior debut when he started against Leicester Tigers in the Premiership Rugby Cup, scoring a try in a 41-26 defeat.